Western Michigan University

 Kalamazoo MI 49008-5434 USA

-As cellist of the celebrated Merling Trio for over 25 years, he has performed in 40 states, Europe, and Canada to broad critical acclaim.
-The trio performs 30–40 concerts yearly, hosted by presenters such as the Fairmont Chamber Music Society, Charleston Chamber Music Society, and Duncan Theater Café Classics Series.
-With the trio, Uchimura has recorded for the Pamplin, Albany, MSR Classics, and Centaur labels.
+As cellist of the celebrated Merling Trio for 30 years, he has performed in 44 states, Europe, and Canada to broad critical acclaim.
+The trio performs 30-40 concerts yearly, hosted by presenters such as the Fairmont Chamber Music Society, the Charleston Chamber Music Society, and the Duncan Theater Café Classics Series.
+With the trio, Mr. Uchimura has recorded for the Pamplin, Albany, MSR Classics, and Centaur labels.
 The Palm Beach Arts Paper said, “He is an excellent cellist, with a large, powerful, beautiful singing tone, and every phrase he played was shaped and molded for profile and sensitivity.”

-Uchimura has adjudicated major string competitions throughout the US including the Illinois Young Artist Competition, American String Teachers Association Solo Competition, William C. Byrd Young Artist Competition, and Fischoff Chamber Music Competition.
-His recent activities as a conductor include the Michigan Youth Arts Festival, Vermont All State Orchestra, Illinois All State Orchestra, Western States Honors Orchestra Festival in Colorado, and Elkhart Symphony.
+Uchimura has adjudicated major string competitions throughout the USA including the Illinois Young Artist Competition, the American String Teachers Association Solo Competition, the William C. Byrd Young Artist Competition, the Artist Series Concerts of Sarasota String Competition, and the Fischoff Chamber Music Competition.
+His recent activities as a conductor include the Michigan Youth Arts Festival, the Vermont All State Orchestra, the Illinois All State Orchestra, the Western States Honors Orchestra Festival in Colorado, and the Elkhart Symphony.
+In 2018, he will conduct the Nevada All-State Orchestra in Las Vegas.

 Uchimura’s leadership as a conductor has won wide recognition for the Western Michigan University Symphony Orchestra, which was named "Best Classical University Symphony Orchestra" in DownBeat magazine's 2005 national student music awards competition.
 In 2003, the Kalamazoo Gazette's classical music reviewer picked the orchestra's WMU centennial celebration concert as the most memorable performance of the year.
 The orchestra performed to much acclaim at the opening concert of the 2008 Michigan Music Conference in Grand Rapids, and has performed on music series around the state, such as the Community Arts Series in Hart, and the South Haven Performance Series.